mark-hartmann/jsonapi/README.md

   * Not made for production use.
 * Other useful helpers

-## State

-The library is in **beta** and its API is subject to change until v1 is released.

 ### Roadmap to v1

-While anything can happen before a v1 release, the API is stable and no big changes are expected at this moment.

 A few tasks are required before committing to the current API: